YINI-lang/YINI-spec/YINI-Specification.md

 ### 6.7.
 String Type Mixing
 Concatenation of string literals of different types (e.g., Raw + Classic, Classic + Hyper) is **permitted**, but generally **discouraged**.
 This flexibility exists to support **rare or advanced use cases** where such combinations may be helpful or necessary.

-Engines should handle mixed-type concatenations correctly, but authors are encouraged to use consistent string types within concatenations to ensure clarity and predictable behavior.
+Engines SHOULD handle mixed-type concatenations correctly, but authors are encouraged to use consistent string types within concatenations to ensure clarity and predictable behavior.

 ## 7. Number Literals
 ### 7.1.
 Numbers